zhoumingyi/REOM/README.md

 ## Setup

 We provide two ways to build the environment to test our proposed tool.
 If you want to build the environment from scratch, it requires you to have a workstation with Ubuntu OS.
-In addition, you need to install Git and Anaconda.
+In addition, you need to install Git and Anaconda (>Python3.9).
 For other users, we recommend following the guidelines in the option 1 to build the environment using Docker.
 However, the provided docker image does not support the GPU acceleration.

 ### Option 1: Build The Environment from Scratch